MatTek7-group2/CLDNN-P7-AAU/README.md

 Internally published for the seventh semester conference (SEMCON) at Department of Electronic Systems, Aalborg University.

 ## Data Sets:
+In order to run the scripts, the data sets should be organised as follows:

---- The Apollo-11 data organized in the archive ---
+--- The Apollo-11 data organised in the archive ---

 ```
 ./Fearless_Steps
-├── Data                       -- a tar.gz File (unzip to see the folder contents)
+├── Data                       -- unzipped from the tar.gz file
 │   ├── Audio                  -- the audio as 8kHz wav files
 │   │   └── Tracks             -- audio files for VAD
 │   │       ├── Dev               (.wav Files)